-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes in parts of Blairstown Township, Hardwick Township and Hope Township tonight.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Franklin Township, Oxford Township, and Pohatcong Township.

 The following areas are scheduled to be treated:

 - Franklin Township – Whites Road, and West Asbury Anderson Road (County Route 632)

 - Oxford Township – Jonestown Road, and Renners Road.

 - Pohatcong Township – Riegelsville Waren Glen Road (County Route 627), and Riegelsville Milford Road (County Route 627)

 So far this year, positive mosquito samples for the West Nile Virus have been found in Alpha Borough (1), and Franklin Township (1), according to the commission.

 The commission works conscientiously to prevent populations of biting adult mosquitoes by focusing control during larval stages so that the mosquitoes will not make it to the adult stage.
 Occasionally however, the need arises in which use of an additional method of control targeting the adult biting mosquitoes, called adulticiding, is used.
 When adult mosquitoes are present, no other type of control method performed by the Commission will work.
 Residents can limit exposure to biting adult mosquitoes through the use of repellents or by avoiding the outdoors completely.